| B A R E L Y B A D W E B S I T E |

 |

 Habitat for Humanity Unlike almost everywhere on this Web site, on this page I mean to be serious continuously.
 Habitat for Humanity is a fine not-for profit organization that you should consider enjoying.
 HFH builds houses for deserving, low-income families that are in sub-standard or overcrowded housing now.
 The homeowner owes a relatively low principal payment and no interest, which makes the house much more affordable.
 HFH makes up that deficit through donations of money, objects and labor.
 And as mortgage payments flow in, they are used to fund more houses and keep the whole enterprise moving forward.
 Money.
-Some people donate a few dollars once, and some organizations such as THRIVENT sponsor many houses every year, which in the Kansas City affiliate as of 2010 cost around $100,000 each.
+Some people donate a few dollars once, and some organizations sponsor many houses every year, which in the Kansas City affiliate as of 2010 cost around $100,000 each.
 Objects.
 Some people donate a few tools (whether knowingly or not:), and some businesses donate many thousands of dollars worth of tools and supplies such as paint and housewrap and drywall.
 Labor.
-But most people's experience with Habitat for Humanity is through volunteering on a construction job site.
-As for me, I've volunteered a few dozen hours to the Heartland affiliate's job sites.
-I've also put in some time in behalf of the Kansas City affiliate.
-I was on the payroll for some weeks in 2000, being 99% in charge of the rehab house at 3232 Highland, about which you should read more here.
-And since 1997 I've put in a few volunteer hours.
+But most people's experience with Habitat for Humanity is through volunteering on a construction job site, as mine is.
+I've also put in some paid time at the Kansas City affiliate.
+I was on the payroll for several weeks in 2000, being 99% in charge of the rehab house at 3232 Highland, about which you may read more here.
+And since 1997 I've put in a few volunteer hours at KC as well.
+I figure roughly way over a couple thousand hours on KCMO sites, many of which early on were spent following orders and many of which since then have been spent giving orders.
+On a job site the people in charge are the Pointers, because they point at people and then point where they should go to do something.
+I even have my own Bobcat key, about which you can learn more here.
+And I've spent another several hundred hours volunteering at the Truman

 Habitat for Humanity International Umbrella organization Habitat for Humanity Int'l.
 1-800-422-4828 Habitat for Humanity